 Soft, waxy-creamy floral with a coconut-almond whisper.
 Frangipani smells like a tropical flower that grew in a pastry shop — sweet, milky, with a green stem freshness at the edges.

 Opens with a gentle green-waxy sweetness.
 The heart is soft, creamy, and unmistakably tropical — coconut-almond-lactonic with jasmine and rose undertones.
 Less narcotic than tuberose, less sharp than ylang-ylang.
-The coconut-butter facet is unique among floral absolutes.
+The coconut-butter quality is unique among floral absolutes.
 Dry-down is powdery-balsamic, soft, and persistent.

 Evolution over time